SMTG-Bham/doped/docs/Tips.rst

     spin polarisation) for subsequent calculations to reduce the computational cost.

-    The ``snb-mag --verbose`` CLI command from ``ShakeNBreak`` can be used to automatically check the magnetisation of a VASP defect calculation in this way (and is automatically used by ``snb-run`` to set ``ISPIN = 1`` for continued ``ShakeNBreak`` relaxations of any closed-shell defect calculations, if it is being used to manage the structure-searching calculations).
+    The ``snb-mag --verbose`` CLI command from ``ShakeNBreak`` can be used to automatically check the magnetization of a VASP defect calculation in this way (and is automatically used by ``snb-run`` to set ``ISPIN = 1`` for continued ``ShakeNBreak`` relaxations of any closed-shell defect calculations, if it is being used to manage the structure-searching calculations).